catman325/notebookforcaster/README.md

 ![Screenshot 2020-11-06 at 12 24 19 AM](https://user-images.githubusercontent.com/73791314/98329571-82994300-1fc6-11eb-9019-bd8168be08eb.png)
 ### Reflection
-Sub assymbly allows you to put it together in the way that it would actually be assembled.
+Sub assembly allows you to put it together in the way that it would actually be assembled.
+You can use the assembly tab instead of the parts studio tab and drop parts in to put the parts together.
 I feel that I am getting better with on shape.
 THe most confusing things is how to share the work to github.
 I feel that I am being productive this week in engineering.

-## Assymbly
+## Assembly

 ### Description-
 Assebly of the tire-wheel-axle-bearings to the fork,mount and base to complete the caster.